 This answer gets complex as we dive into profitability and it brings us to the age-old tension between marketing and sales.
 Marketing finds a way to drive more leads at a lower cost over to sales.
 A marketing win!

-Sales gets the leads and works them.
+Sales get the leads and work them.
 “How were they?” the marketing manager asks.

 “Eh, no good,” replies the sales manager.

 While the bottom-line cost for the leads was low, the top line results that measure sales (and company!) success failed to manifest.
 And so we return to that age-old sales-marketing tension.

 For many companies, marketing and sales are still not one big happy family.
 But if they want to achieve a win-win outcome, they need to get there.
 This requires a shift for both groups.
 Marketing needs to manage toward sales goals and optimize marketing spend based on what sales sees and reports.